Alexander Schüller

 Alexander Schüller (born 13 May 1997) is a German bobsledder.
+He competed for Germany at the 2022 and 2026 Winter Olympics.

+Career

 He won his first World Championship at the IBSF World Championships 2020.
 At the IBSF World Championships 2021 and the IBSF World Championships 2024 he won both, the gold medal in the two-man and in the four-man sleigh.